-The Company has established a Health Committee and Health Management Center-specialized organizations for maintaining and improving employee health-and we are working to achieve goals such as improving the rate at which employees undergo periodic health checkups.
-We have also set up a Health Consultation Service where employees can discuss health issues freely, and in partnership with the Personnel Department, industrial physicians, public health nurses, and counselors, we are striving to improve the working environment and the physical and mental health of employees.
-In meetings with our labor unions, we exchange and coordinate views based on a shared understanding that health and safety are important issues.
+The Company is making progress with efforts relating to employee health and safety, which are overseen by the Director in Charge of Personnel.
+We regularly report to management regarding employee health issues or matters such as working hours, create proposals for how to make improvements and, through discussions with health insurance associations, we check and analyze employees' health issues and periodically hold consultations concerning improvement measures.
+We have established a specialized organization responsible for maintaining and promoting employee health: the Health Management Center.
+We are also working to achieve goals such as improving the rate at which employees undergo periodic health or stress checkups.
+We have also set up a Health Consultation Service where employees can discuss health issues freely, and in partnership with the Personnel Department, industrial physicians, public health nurses, and licensed psychologists, we are striving to improve the working environment and the physical and mental health of employees.

+In meetings with our labor unions, we exchange and coordinate views based on a shared understanding that employee health and safety are important issues.